GSA-TTS/assessment-review-tool/README.md

 This app contains the resume review checklist used by both HR and SMEs.

+Jump to [Extended Documentation](#extended-documentation) for docs on local development and operations for the app on Cloud.gov.

 ## SME-QA Assessment Review Tool (ART)

 The SME-QA Assessment Review Tool is a micro-app built for evaluating competency/TKS/KSA/etc statements against applicant provided materials - usually in the form of a resume and/or portfolio.
 Each statement can be evaluated against the materials until the applicant either passes or fails the evaluation, at which point the evaluator is able to move on.